 Getting up and running could hardly be simpler.
 After installing the app you need then simply indicate which of your displays you would like to mirror, choose which AirPlay device you would like to mirror to (if you have more than one) and then you’re ready to go.

 The app works by encoding your display and streaming the output and in some cases this can lead to a degradation of image quality.
-Thankfully, there are a series of simple options available that can be used to control image quality to help balance video quality with overall performance, and you can also opt to hide the mouse – which is a useful option depending on what you are using the app for.
+Thankfully, there are a series of simple options available that can be used to control image quality to help balance video quality with overall performance.
 This is already an interesting tool, but future updates are likely to increase its appeal even further.

 - AirParrot 2 now prevents the screen saver from starting while mirroring and streaming

 - AirParrot 2 now displays application icons in the “Application” mirroring menu

 - Resolved a crash when disconnecting from a media stream

 - Resolved an issue that caused Play/Pause to not be properly set during Media Streaming